mjordan/islandora_fetch_bags/README.md

 * Plugins extend the abstract class `src/plugins/PluginAbstractClass.php`.
 * Within you plugin's `->execute()` method, you can use [BagIt PHP](https://github.com/scholarslab/BagItPHP)'s methods for manipulating your Bags, but you should not use its `->update()` or `->package()` methods, since these are called by the main `fetch.php` script after all plugins are executed.
 * Within your plugin's methods, you can access configuration values in `$this->config`, e.g., `$this->config['general']['temp_dir']`, including custom .ini values.
+* Within plugins, you can write entries to the Monolog logger by using `$this->log`.
 * If you download or generate a file within your plugin that you want included in your Bags, save it in `$this->config['general']['temp_dir']` so it is cleaned up automatically after the Bag is generated.

 ## Maintainer